JavanXD/LasVegasNightlifeApp-Workshop/CHALLENGE_1.md

-# Challenge 1: Perform a CSRF attack and then implement protections against it
+# Challenge 1: Perform a CSRF attack and then implement protections against it using `Sec-Fetch-*` headers

 ## Objective
 Implement a server-side check to prevent CSRF attacks using the `Sec-Fetch-Site` header.